onedata/onedata-documentation/doc/using_onedata/access_and_invite_tokens.md

 [^3]:
 Oneprovider service uses the GraphSync channel to fetch user data from Onezone.
-It uses the token that was passed to it by the user, either when he made a call to the REST/CDMI API, mounted a Oneclient, or visited the Oneprovider GUI (which utilizes a gui access token in the background).
+It uses the token that was passed to it by the user, either when they made a call to the REST/CDMI API, mounted a Oneclient, or visited the Oneprovider GUI (which utilizes a gui access token in the background).
 If the token contains any of the *data access caveats*, Onezone will allow to fetch only the basic user info,